-- a) the amount of capital expenditure related to assets or processes associated with economic activities that qualify as environmentally sustainable shall be zero; - b) the amount of capital expenditure forming part of a plan to expand eligible economic activities under the taxonomy or to allow economic activities eligible for the taxonomy to align with the taxonomy shall be zero: - c) the amount of capex associated with the purchase of the production of economic activities eligible for the taxonomy, as well as individual measures enabling targeted activities to become low carbon activities or to achieve reductions in greenhouse gas emissions, in particular the activities listed in points 7.3 to 7.6 of Annex I to the Delegated Act on the Climate and the other economic activities listed in the delegated acts adopted pursuant to Article 10(3), Article 11(3), Article 12(2), Article 13(2), Article 14(2) and Article 15(2) of the Taxonomy Regulation, amounted to €1,768k for the year ended December 31, 2021.
+- a) the amount of capital expenditure related to assets or processes associated with economic activities that qualify as environmentally sustainable shall be zero; - b) the amount of capital expenditure forming part of a plan to expand eligible economic activities under the taxonomy or to allow economic activities eligible for the taxonomy to align with the taxonomy shall be zero; - c) the amount of CapEx associated with the purchase of the production of economic activities eligible for the taxonomy, as well as individual measures enabling targeted activities to become low carbon activities or to achieve reductions in greenhouse gas emissions, in particular the activities listed in points 7.3 to 7.6 of Annex I to the Delegated Act on the Climate and the other economic activities listed in the delegated acts adopted pursuant to Article 10(3), Article 11(3), Article 12(2), Article 13(2), Article 14(2) and Article 15(2) of the Taxonomy Regulation, amounted to \in 8,846k for the year ended December 31, 2022 (\in 1,768k for 2021).

-Infotel Group has adopted an approach whereby capital expenditure related to buildings and company cars purchased or leased during the financial year are considered "eligible" within the meaning of the European regulation, provided that they can be considered as contributing to the objectives set out in the European regulation.
+Infotel Group has adopted an approach whereby capital expenditure related to buildings and company cars purchased or leased during the fiscal year are considered "eligible" within the meaning of the European regulation, provided that they can be considered as contributing to the objectives set out in the European regulation.
 For leased assets, new contracts, renewals, revaluations and extensions were taken into account in the calculation of the numerator.

 Infotel Group has reviewed the definition of the denominator of the key performance indicator for capital expenditure as set out in point 1.1.2.1 of Annex 1 to the Delegated Regulation.
-Total investments consisting of acquisitions and changes in consolidation scope as reported in Notes 12.1 - Intangible assets, excluding goodwill 12.3 - Property, plant and equipment and 12.4 - Leases (Section 5.2 "Consolidated financial statements") amounted to €4,947k for the year ended December 31, 2021.
+Total CapEx consisting of acquisitions and changes in consolidation scope as reported in Notes 12.1 - Intangible assets, excluding goodwill 12.3 - Property, plant and equipment and 12.4 - Leases (Section 5.2 "Consolidated financial statements") amounted to €12,855k for the year ended December 31, 2022 (€4,947k for 2021).

-Consequently, the key performance indicator for capital expenditure was 35.7%.
+Consequently, the key performance indicator for capital expenditure was 68.9% for 2022 (35.7% in 2021).